Stirring up trouble: Multi-scale mixing measures for steady scalar sources: Introduction

 The principal purpose of this paper is to determine limits on the mixing efficiencies, i.e., to derive {\it a priori} bounds on ${\cal E}_{p}$ as a function of $\Pe$, and to investigate what sort of flows might realize those limits.
 Upper bounds on ${\cal E}_{p}(\Pe)$ are of particular interest because they characterize the most efficient stirring strategies that can possibly be hoped for.
 If the bounds are to be useful then they should be realizable or approachable, or at the very least indicative of the kind of behavior that is possible---such as a scaling like ${\cal E}_{p} \sim \Pe^{\alpha}$ at high P\'eclet numbers.

 Upper bounds on the mixing efficiencies follow from lower bounds on the variances and the first study in this direction was apparently by Thiffeault, Doering, and Gibbon \cite{Thiffeault2004} who focused on estimates and simulations for ${\cal E}_{0}$.
+(Related bounds on heat kernels, with and without flow, have been known for a long time~\cite{MR0100158,MR1085646,MR1246475,MR1482931,MR2031461, Davies1993,Kusoda1988}.)
 They adapted an approach that had been used to bound turbulent dissipation in the Navier--Stokes equations \cite{Doering2002,Doering2003} for application to inhomogeneous advection--diffusion equations.
-For the steady source model of interest here they showed that if $\langle \theta_{0}^{2} \rangle < \infty$ then ${\cal E}_{0} \le a + b \Pe$ where the coefficients $a$ and $b$ are homogeneous scale invariant functionals of the source $s$, i.e., invariant under the transformation $s({\bm x}) \rightarrow c s({c' \bm x})$ for any constants $c$, and $c' \ne 0$.
+For the steady source model of interest here they showed that if $\langle \theta_{0}^{2} \rangle < \infty$ then ${\cal E}_{0} \le a + b\, \Pe$ where the coefficients $a$ and $b$ are homogeneous scale invariant functionals of the source $s$, i.e., invariant under the transformation $s({\bm x}) \rightarrow c\, s({c' \bm x})$ for any constants $c$, and $c' \ne 0$.

 That result showed that very generally the classical scaling is an upper limit to the mixing efficiency in this most basic sense.
 Moreover, the coefficient in the high P\'eclet number scaling ${\cal E}_{0} \lesssim b \, \Pe$ puts a limit on any reasonable value for a mixing length: $\ell \lesssim b L$.
 It is especially notable that this rigorous estimate of $\ell$ (really of the prefactor $b$) is uniform in the stirring field $\bm{u}$ and independent of any length scales it exhibits.
 It also is independent of $\kappa$.
 It emerges as a length scale in the source-sink distribution, which is seen to play a more important role in the mixing process than the conventional eddy diffusion picture anticipates.
 When the relevant length scale in the sustaining source and sink is small then the variance suppression by advection is necessarily limited by this no matter what spectrum of scales is present in the stirring process.